William Whipple: Early life and education

-Whipple was born in Kittery in Massachusetts Bay (now Maine) in the William Whipple House to Captain William Whipple Sr. and his wife Mary (née Cutt).
+Whipple was born in Kittery in the Province of Massachusetts Bay (now Maine) in the William Whipple House to Captain William Whipple Sr. and his wife Mary (née Cutt).
 He was educated at a common school until he went off to sea, where he became a ship's master at age 21.
 He married his first cousin Catherine Moffat in 1767, and they moved into the Moffatt-Ladd House on Market Street in Portsmouth in 1769.
 Their son William Whipple III died in infancy.
 Whipple was a descendant of Samuel Appleton, early settler in Ipswich, Massachusetts.

-Whipple earned his fortune participating in the Triangle trade of the West Indies and Africa, with cargo such as wood, rum, and enslaved humans.
+Whipple earned his fortune participating in the triangular trade between North America, the West Indies, and Africa, dealing in wood, rum, and enslaved people.
 He established himself as a merchant in Portsmouth in 1759, in partnership with his brother Joseph.

 Political career

-In 1775, New Hampshire dissolved the British Royal government and organized a House of Representatives and an Executive Council known collectively as a Provincial Congress, and Whipple was elected to represent Portsmouth.
+In 1775, New Hampshire dissolved the British Royal government and organized a House of Representatives and an Executive Council known collectively as a Provincial Congress.
+Whipple was elected to represent Portsmouth.
 He became a member of the Committee of Safety.
-He was then elected to the Continental Congress, and he signed the United States Declaration of Independence.
+He was then elected to the Continental Congress and signed the United States Declaration of Independence.
 He was the second cousin of fellow signatory Stephen Hopkins.
 In January 1776, Whipple wrote to fellow signatory Josiah Bartlett of the approaching convention:

-This year, my Friend, is big with mighty events.
-Nothing less than the fate of America depends on the virtue of her sons, and if they do not have virtue enough to support the most Glorious Cause ever human beings were engaged in, they don't deserve the blessings of freedom.

 Whipple freed his enslaved servant, Prince Whipple, believing that no man could fight for freedom and hold another in bondage.
 He wrote:

-A recommendation is gone thither for raising some regiments of Blacks.
-This, I suppose will lay a foundation for the emancipation of those wretches in that country.
-I hope it will be the means of dispensing the blessings of Freedom to all the human race in America.